 Have them describe their company values in this section.
 Again, having them do so will show you what they think of their business and can reveal more about what kind of client they might be.

 Here’s where you really start to place how your agency can best serve this client.
 Give them the space to describe what they feel to be the primary issues and concerns facing their organization.

 Let them tell you what they’re looking for.
-It might also help to have them explicitly describe how they feel your agency can help them move forward.
-Letting them articulate what they think your agency can do for them will tell you a lot about their expectations and what kind of client they’ll be.
+Have them explicitly describe how they feel your agency can help them move forward.
+This answer will tell you a lot about their expectations and what kind of client they’ll be.

 4. The Client’s Goals

 Like the point above, this section will tell you a lot about the place your agency can have in your potential client’s future and operations.
 Your client’s goals provide the most definitive picture of the hopes and expectations they’ll bring to your professional relationship.

 These goals can show you how viable a working partnership between your agency and their organization is.
 If they describe lofty, impossible ambitions, you can proactively have a frank conversation about what your agency can realistically do for them.